New Jersey Guardianship Attorneys

 Making the decision to pursue guardianship is never easy.
 It comes during a time of emotional stress, when a parent, spouse, sibling, or adult child can no longer safely manage personal or financial decisions due to cognitive decline, illness, or disability.

 A New Jersey guardianship proceeding allows the court to appoint a responsible person to make decisions on behalf of someone who has been legally determined to be incapacitated.
 While guardianship can provide critical protection, it also involves the removal of many legal rights.
-For that reason, New Jersey courts treat guardianship as a serious step and require careful legal review.
+For that reason, New Jersey courts treat guardianship applications as a serious undertaking that requires careful legal review and compliance.

-At Hanlon Niemann & Wright, we guide families through the New Jersey guardianship process with compassion, clarity, and strong legal advocacy.
+At Hanlon Niemann & Wright, we guide families statewide through the New Jersey guardianship process with compassion, clarity, and experienced legal advocacy.

 Frequently Asked Questions and Answers About Guardianship in New Jersey